Laurel's Heirloom Tomato Plants

 "Life is short, my gardening friends.

-Dig into the Earth and dream of a bountiful harvest."
+Dig deep into the Earth and dream of a bountiful harvest."

 In Lycopersicon Veritas. ~ Laurel

 Welcome to the astonishing world of heirloom tomatoes!
 We are your Southern California source for 100 luscious varieties of organically grown heirloom tomato plants, a couple of carefully chosen great-tasting hybrids, plus a fine selection of gardening products for your garden and for growing in containers and greenhouses.